Sharjeel-Khan/cs7641-project-group11/README.md

 ![Elbow plot to determine Eps for DBSCAN.](/plots/dbscan_elbow.png)

 With this graphical method, we identified Eps = 1.571.
-With these two parameters, we are able to group our datapoints into two clusters and identify 44 noisy datapoints that we then delete from the dataset.
+With these two parameters, we are able to group our datapoints into two clusters and identify 44 noisy datapoints (labeled as -1 by the scikit-learn DBSCAN function) that we then delete from the dataset.

 ![Density Plot.](/plots/dbscan_results.png)